 Furthermore, Vermont has a statewide MOU that gets signed every three years and as new practitioners enter the team.
 There are plans to update the MOU to include information about data sharing.
 There is no research regarding the frequency with which an MOU is revisited.
 At a minimum, they should be revisited and signed whenever there is personnel turnover or a significant change to policy that will be impacted by the MOU.
-As these are signed and updated, we encourage the CCTC team to review agreements - particularly regarding data sharing - so that participant progress and engagement in treatment and other supportive services can continue to be monitored, with ongoing communication regarding participant behavior.
+As these are signed and updated, we encourage the SERDTD team to review agreements - particularly regarding data sharing - so that participant progress and engagement in treatment and other supportive services can continue to be monitored, with ongoing communication regarding participant behavior.

-The CCTC is successfully implementing the following evidence-based practices relative to KC #1:
+The program should be commended for implementing the following recommended best practices associated with KC #1:

 - 1.1 The treatment court has a Memorandum of Understanding (MOU) in place between the treatment court team members (and/or the associated agencies) - i.
-MOU specifies team member roles - ii.
-MOU specifies what information will be shared - 1.2 The treatment court has a written policy and procedure manual - 1.3 All key team members attend staffing (judge, prosecutor, defense attorney, treatment, treatment court coordinator, and supervision) - 1.4 All key team members attend court sessions/status review hearings (judge, prosecutor, defense attorney, treatment, treatment court coordinator, and supervision) - 1.8 Treatment communicates with the team via email
+MOU specifies team member roles - 1.2 The treatment court has a written policy and procedure manual - 1.3 All key team members attend staffing (judge, prosecutor, defense attorney, treatment, treatment court coordinator, and supervision) - 1.4 All key team members attend court sessions/status review hearings (judge, prosecutor, defense attorney, treatment, treatment court coordinator, and supervision) - 1.8 Treatment communicates with the team via email

-The CCTC is not currently following these evidence-based best practices for KC #1:
+The SERDTD is not currently following these evidence-based best practices for KC #1: